fluxninja/aperture/docs/content/get-started/integrations/flow-control/sdk/sdk.md

 This can be achieved in the following ways:

-- [Istio/Envoy integration][istio] for controlling HTTP or GRPC requests flowing through the service.
+- [Istio/Envoy integration][istio] for controlling HTTP or gRPC requests flowing through the service.
-- Aperture SDKs can be used to set feature or traffic (HTTP and GRPC) control points within the service code.
+- Aperture SDKs can be used to set feature or traffic (HTTP and gRPC) control points within the service code.
 This approach allows for fine-grained flow control.